ofekrotem/Autonomous-Robotics-Ex0/README.md

    - Ensure all necessary dependencies are installed (e.g., `socket` library for networking).
    - Run the server script to start listening for incoming GNSS data.
    - Monitor the server logs to verify data reception and processing.

+3. **GNSS Data Viewer**:
+   - Install the Pygame library: `pip install pygame`.
+   - Run the `parserUI.py` script to start the GNSS Data Viewer.
+   - View the latest GNSS measurements and calculated positions in the graphical interface.

 ### Logs